 If you would like to use your mathematical skills in a more practical way to solve problems in a real-world context, you should consider studying AS/A2 Use of Maths – please see the separate subject leaflets to find out more.

 All students will be expected to provide their own stationery, textbooks (around £35) and calculator.
 All students should have a scientific calculator with natural display.
 We recommend the Casio FX-991ES PLUS (around £15) which has many features useful for AS Maths and Further Maths.
 Some students buy a graphics calculator, such as the Casio FX-9750GII (around £60).

-In addition, all students should purchase the AS Maths Course Resources via the college’s Online Store.
+In addition, all students should purchase the AS Maths Student Course Materials via the College’s Online Store.
 This will be about £3 and includes ICT resources as well as numerous hand-outs and worksheets.